Historic Places and Well-Being – What’s The Evidence?

 Fifteen-minute vignettes and case examples from each of our panelists will be followed by breakout sessions, where there will be lively discussions about the convergence of heritage conservation, public health, environmental psychology, and neuroscience.
 This after-work program will conclude with a networking reception.Learning Objectives

-- Attendees will remember presented examples of organizations who have hypothesized effects of design and then evaluated the hypotheses as an organizational commitment
+- Attendees will remember presented examples of organizations who have studied design and evaluated its impact on well-being

 - Dr. Raymond Richard Neutra, M.D., former Chief of the Division of Environmental and Occupational Disease Control of the California Department of Public Health